sofa-framework/doc/components/constraint/projective/partialfixedprojectiveconstraint.md

 <!-- generate_doc -->
 # PartialFixedProjectiveConstraint

-Attach given particles to their initial positions
+Attach given particles to their initial positions, in some directions only.

 ## Rigid2d